 You will need to provide proof of your diagnosis and your ongoing symptoms, as well as proof of how you are affected by your symptoms.
 Providing detailed documentation is key to a successful claim.
 Residual Functional Capacity (RFC) assessments determine how you are affected by the condition and what you can do despite your limitations.
 It is used to determine what jobs you may still be qualified to perform.

-Working with a Disability Attorney
+Work With a Long Term Disability Attorney

 Working with an experienced disability attorney will put you in the best position to get the benefits you deserve for your paralysis.
 Even if you have been denied disability benefits before, that does not mean you are out of options.
 It is not unusual to be denied the first time you apply.
 You have the right to file an appeal and try to get more information that may help your case.
 Getting expert help is often the difference between being denied and being approved for benefits.